zzzprojects/learn-orm/tutorials/fsharp/decision-making.md

 # Decision Making

 The `if...then` and `if...then...else` are conditional control or decision-making expressions.
-Using these expressions, the program can behave differently based on a defined condition checked during the execution of the expression.
+Using these expressions, the program can behave differently based on a defined condition checked during the expression's execution.

 ## `if...then` Expression